gipsousp/sqlr.per3/README.md

 #>
 #>   Mendes, J. V., Vartanian, D., Benedito-Silva, A. A., Pedrazzoli, M.
 #>   (2021). sqlr.per3: an R package with the research compendium of the
-#>   project: PER3 gene and circadian phenotypes: a systematic
+#>   project: PER3 gene and circadian rhythms: a systematic quantitative
-#>   quantitative literature review.
+#>   literature review.
 Retrieved from
 #>   https://gipsousp.github.io/sqlr.per3/.
 #>
 #> A BibTeX entry for LaTeX users is
 #>
 #>   @Unpublished{,
-#>     title = {sqlr.per3: an R package with the research compendium of the project: PER3 gene and circadian phenotypes: a systematic quantitative literature review},
+#>     title = {sqlr.per3: an R package with the research compendium of the project: PER3 gene and circadian rhythms: a systematic quantitative literature review},
 #>     author = {Juliana Viana Mendes and Daniel Vartanian and Ana Amelia Benedito-Silva and Mario Pedrazzoli},
 #>     year = {2021},
 #>     url = {https://gipsousp.github.io/sqlr.per3/},